 This can lead to tantrums, but there are ways to avoid them.

-The excitement, chaos and lack of routine of the holidays set the stage.
-If your family has had to travel, your child might feel out of place in unfamiliar surroundings and around people he may not know well.
-Plus, he’s got the pressure of always having to “be good.”
+The excitement, chaos, and lack of routine of the holidays set the stage.
+If your family has had to travel, your child might feel out of place in unfamiliar surroundings and around unfamiliar people.
+Plus, there’s the pressure of always having to “be good.”

-But even if you’re celebrating quietly at home, the hype and anticipation may make it hard for your child to keep his emotions in check.
+But even if you’re celebrating quietly at home, the hype and anticipation may make it hard for kids to keep their emotions in check.
 When expectations run high, disappointments can be especially hard to handle.